malharjajoo/caches_assignment/conclusion.md

       - Each blocks is a struct containing a vector of words and other fields like tag bits and valid bit.
       - Finally,each word is a vector of bytes.
       - the sizes of all of these dynamic structures is determined using the configuration input at runtime.

+- The logic used for Handling the input requests is explained as comments in the code.

 # Debugging -